KPIs & Operating Metrics(New)

 Procter & Gamble (PG) has disclosed Long-Term Debt Repayments for 17 consecutive years, with $1.0 billion as the latest value for Q4 2025.

-• Long-Term Debt Repayments was $1.0 billion for Q4 2025 at Procter & Gamble, up from $3.0 million in the prior quarter.
+• Long-Term Debt Repayments for Q4 2025 was $1.0 billion at Procter & Gamble, up from $3.0 million in the prior quarter.

-• In the past five years, Long-Term Debt Repayments ranged from a high of $1.9 billion in Q3 2022 to a low of -$433.0 million in Q2 2022.
+• The five-year high for Long-Term Debt Repayments was $1.9 billion in Q3 2022, with the low at -$433.0 million in Q2 2022.

-• Biggest YoY gain for Long-Term Debt Repayments was 7119.23% in 2022; the steepest drop was 541.84% in 2022.
+• Peak annual rise in Long-Term Debt Repayments hit 7119.23% in 2022, while the deepest fall reached 541.84% in 2022.

-• Procter & Gamble's Long-Term Debt Repayments stood at $1.6 billion in 2021, then grew by 13.96% to $1.9 billion in 2022, then dropped by 29.09% to $1.3 billion in 2023, then rose by 5.79% to $1.4 billion in 2024, then dropped by 28.84% to $1.0 billion in 2025.
+• Over 5 years, Long-Term Debt Repayments stood at $1.6 billion in 2021, then increased by 13.96% to $1.9 billion in 2022, then decreased by 29.09% to $1.3 billion in 2023, then grew by 5.79% to $1.4 billion in 2024, then decreased by 28.84% to $1.0 billion in 2025.